 If the debt was due to uncontrollable circumstances, it could be prudent to use your home as collateral for a loan.
 However, some may caution against using home equity to pay off credit cards because of the risk of foreclosure.

 Develop a solid repayment plan to mitigate the risk, such as using some of the monthly savings to pay off your new home equity loan more quickly.

 If you borrow to consolidate debt for a lower payment, you must be disciplined not to run your credit card balances up again.
 It is easy to rationalize each little expenditure, but the balance can grow quickly.

 Depletion of your safety net

-Equity in your home is one of your safety nets, a source of funds for important needs.
+Equity in your home is one of your safety nets and a source of funds for important needs.
 Use it wisely.

 If you decide to use your home equity to consolidate your high-interest debt, consider the two types of loans below:

-Since a Home Equity Line of Credit (HELOC) usually has a variable rate and is designed for withdrawing funds periodically over time, a fixed Home Equity Loan may be a better choice for debt consolidation.
+Since a home equity line of credit (HELOC) usually has a variable rate and is designed for withdrawing funds periodically over time, a fixed rate home equity loan may be a better choice for debt consolidation.